PedroGiu13/MNIST---Neural-Network/README.md

 The training process of the MLP was done in different stages.

-**Hyperparameter Tunning:** first the framework 'KerasTuner' was used to apply a Random Search algorithm to find the most optimal set of hyperparameters.
+**Hyperparameter Tuning:** first the framework 'KerasTuner' was used to apply a Random Search algorithm to find the most optimal set of hyperparameters.
 The 'tuner' was programmed to search:
 * Number of nodes in each hidden layer (32 - 512)
 * Dropout rate for each hidden layer (0.0 - 0.5)
 * Learning Rate (0.01, 0.001, 0.0001)